isl-org/OpenBot/body/README.md

 4. Follow steps 5-10 from the DIY option.
 5. Connect the LEDs, speed sensors and ultrasonic sensor to the PCB.
 6. Connect the USB cable to the Arduino and route it through the top cover.
+7. (Optional) Connect the OLED display (SSD1306 chip) to the IO2 header on the PCB
+  - Connect the VIN and GND pins of the display to 5V and GND.
+  - Connect the SCL pin of the display to the A5 pin.
+  - Connect the SDA pin of the display to the A4 pin.
-7. Connect the battery to Vin (Micro JST PH 2.0 connector) of the PCB.
+8. Connect the battery to Vin (Micro JST PH 2.0 connector) of the PCB.
 If you installed the switch, put it in the current path.
-8. Follow steps 19-20 from the DIY option.
+9. Follow steps 20-21 from the DIY option.

 ## Next